AyedaOk/sam2-tools/README.md

 pip install -r requirements.txt
 ```

-Initialize the configuration file (if it does not already exist):
+Create the config file if it doesn’t exist:
 ```
-deactivate
-.\launcher\sam2-tools.bat --config
+python main.py --config
 ```

 Download the SAM2 model checkpoints from: